import warnings

 in the ISO format (yyyy-mm-dd hh:mm:ss.s) or an astropy Time object.

-origin : `str`
+origin : `str`, optional, default='barycenter'

-Origin of vector.
-It can be 'barycenter' or 'geocenter'.
+Origin of the vector.
+It can be ``'barycenter'`` or ``'geocenter'``.

 Returns